Women are on the move – especially women of the Baby Boomer generation.

 - Do you want to travel with friends, family or go it alone?
 Do want to make your own travel plans or go with a tour operator that will handle the planning for you?

 - If you choose a tour operator, consider the size of the groups (the smaller the better), your cost per day and what you are getting for your dollar.
-Are the guides local, knowledgeable, and able to connect you with local homes, schools and communities so that you get a real taste of local life?
+Are the guides local, knowledgeable, and able to connect you with local homes, schools, and communities so that you get a real taste of local life?
+It is important to think about the type of tour you are interested in throughout the planning process.
+For example, for my next trip to Israel I have got so much planned.
+There are some amazing christian tours to israel that were recommended by a friend of mine so if you are considering a trip to Israel anytime soon, you should definitely check them out.
+Israel has a deep religious history and I cannot wait to visit some of the historical, cultural, and religious sites within this region.

 - How can you get the best value for your dollar?
 Compare what a tour operator can offer you vs. what you can find on your own.
 Can you use your airline miles to save costs?
 If you choose a tour, are the single supplement fees free or reasonable?
 Are there certain times of the year where costs are lower based on seasonality.